BlueTree242/JDAEventer/README.md

     //onMessage() will be called before onLastListenMessage()!
 }
 ```
-TAKE CARE!
-Make sure you use the annotation from the library and not jda (check your imports)

 # Recommendations

 - Don't delete message (or remove reaction in reaction event etc) if its MONITOR, if you wish you should use HIGHEST